-However, there must be a distinction between whats necessary and what access.
-Extremes are always dangerous, and to raise our children as good Muslims we need to identify the modest path.
-Some mothers don’t like to teach their daughters how to cook or do house chores so that their beautiful girls don’t lose their elegance.
-Similarly, some fathers sower money on their children and never deny any of the material demand of children.
+However, there must be a distinction between what’s necessary and access.
+Extremes are always dangerous, and we must identify a modest path to raise our children as good Muslims.
+Some mothers don’t like to teach their daughters how to cook or do house chores so that their beautiful girls don’t lose their elegance; similarly, some fathers sower money on their children and never deny any of the material demands of children.
+In this way, such parents incorporate their children’s negligence and ignorance of kindness.

-As Muslim parents, we must be vigilant in raising Muslim children.
-Sadly, the practice is contrary to what should be adopted.
-Some parents are become too strict, while some too careless about bringing up their children as Muslims.
-Keep in the mind one thing, as a Muslim parent; you are going to contribute a person in society.
 Thus, as Muslim parents, our contribution to the community must be very positive.
-If they are not able to carry the burden of others, we must raise Muslim children to be self-dependent at least.
-In this article, we will be giving you some short tips on how to grow Islamic children to be independent.
-The tips inspired by the interview of Queen Rania of Jordan said when Oprah asked her how do you raise your children & they are royalty?
+If they cannot carry the burden of others, we must raise Muslim children to be self-dependent at least.
+This article will give you some quick tips on how to grow Islamic children to be independent.
+The tips inspired by the interview of Queen Rania of Jordan said when Oprah asked her how do you raise her children & they are royalty.

 How to raise Muslim children to be self-dependent:

 Once Omar bin Al-Khattab (may Allah be pleased with him) was with his companions at night, a gust of wind came & blew out the lantern!
-So Omar bin Al-Khattab got up & re-lit the torch, his friends spoke:
+So Omar bin Al-Khattab got up & re-lit the torch; his friends spoke:

 If only you asked one of us, O’Amir of the believers,